EarthAsylum/eacObjectCache/readme.md

 #### Settings

-Once installed and activated options for this extension will show in the 'Object Cache' tab of {eac}Doojigger settings.
+Once installed and activated, options for this extension will show in the 'Object Cache' tab of {eac}Doojigger settings.

 ### Screenshots